GGgRain/Unreal-Volt/README.md

 ### 1. Intuitive Declarative Animation

 Volt allows users to animate slates with unique and intuitive animation declaration syntax.
-This helps you to quickly test out and bulid any animation production with slates.
+This helps you quickly test out and build any animation production with slates.

 https://github.com/user-attachments/assets/3f7a7471-34ed-45c5-913b-9854ed04af41